ekamperi/ekamperi.github.io/_posts/2020-11-27-have-you-ever-heard-of-covid.md

  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/heard_of_covid3.png" alt="Social networks with various topologies">
 </p>

-**Epimyth**: If you haven't heard of any of your acquaintances being seriously ill with Covid-19 at the start of the pandemic, it's because there weren't many cases.
-If, as the days pass by, you still don't hear of anyone, it's because you don't have any friends :P
+**Epimyth**: If you haven’t heard of any of your acquaintances being seriously ill with Covid-19 at the start of the pandemic, it’s because there weren’t many cases.
+If, as the days pass by, you still don’t hear of anyone, it’s because you don’t have any friends :P